DIDSR/sfrc/README.rst

       bash +x demo_test_sr_models.sh 'tune' 'sm' 'srgan'  # apply srgan on smooth kernel-based sfrc tuning set bash +x demo_test_sr_models.sh 'tune' 'sm' 'srwgan' # apply srwgan on smooth kernel-based sfrc tuning set

-To apply the SRGAN (or SR-WGAN) to all the CT images from patient L067 (as described in the sFRC paper) refer to "./ct_superresolution/create_sr_dataset/readme.txt".
+To apply SRGAN and SR-WGAN to all the CT images from patient L067 (as described in the sFRC paper) refer to "./ct_superresolution/create_sr_dataset/readme.txt".
 Once you successfully download and preprocess smooth and sharp CT scans corresponding to patient L067, the following commands will yield hallucinated patches as tabulated in TABLE I in the `sFRC paper <https://arxiv.org/abs/2603.04673>`_ and as depicted in the following
 `movie files <https://fdahhs.ent.box.com/s/vvfcbqxd66a2x09yld1tyk2weqs72i7s>`_.